 DO NOT use harsh chemical drain cleaners in drain systems; permanent damage to the hoses, fittings and system can result.
 Also, drains and pumps must be properly winterized before winter lay-up.

 Ventilation System

-6.1 Cabin Ventilation
+6.1 Berth Ventilation

-Ventilation is supplied by opening deck hatches and port lites or using the optional air conditioning system.
+Ventilation is supplied by opening the port lites, opening the windshield vent window or using the optional air conditioning system.